Ina-Exter/SauerCloud/README.md

-# AWS Offensive Security Game
+# SauerCloud
+An offensive security game for use with AWS

 **A tool for deploying vulnerable-by-design infrastructure on your personal AWS account for penetration testing purposes.**